-According to recent studies, students in the United States are underperforming compared to their peers in other advanced nations including China, Finland, and Korea.
+According to recent studies, students in the United States are underperforming compared to their peers in other advanced nations, including China, Finland, and Korea.

 Despite these shortcomings, there are many American schools that do very well.
 There are also many that stumble, learn from their mistakes, and turn things around.

-Arizona is a case in point.
+Arizona schools are a case in point.

 Six years later, five of the top 10 high schools in the US are in Arizona.
 Most of the other schools have also improved dramatically, despite some very controversial funding issues.